 If there are no active files or programs, check the processes running in the background with the Task Manager.

-Some processes play very crucial roles in your PC and closing them cause problems.
+Some processes play very crucial roles in your PC and closing them causes problems.
 If you are not sure about this step, please skip it to avoid causing another problem.

 Applications and processes accessing your USB drive may cause ejecting problems and if you do not know how to close them the problem will persist.
 Signing out of your system is a clever way to shut them down.
 There are different ways to sign out of different Windows